Paku Alam VI

 Paku Alam VI, 6th Duke of Pakualaman between 1901 and 1902, as one of the shortest duration rulers in the history of Paku Alam and the Yogyakarta palaces.

 Pakualaman (also written Paku Alaman) became a small hereditary Duchy within the Sultanate of Yogyakarta, as a mirror-image of Mangkunegaran in the territory of the Susuhunanate of Surakarta.

-Location of Pakualaman within the Yogakarta Sultanate.
+Early life

+Prior to his coronation, he was styled Kanjeng Pangeran Harya Natakusuma.